SED4906/rotomos/README.md

 The filesystem type used for the tty and keyboard is a FIFO.

 Reading begins from wherever the end was when the handle was created.
-Writing always happens at the end at all times.
+Writing always happens at the end.

 The position of reading does not change with writes.